 3. Car rental excess policy

-If you are planning to rent a car while on holiday, then you definitely should purchase travel insurance.
+If you are planning to rent a car while on holiday, you will find some travel insurance companies also cover for car rental.
 And the first thing to check is the car rental excess benefit.

-Plus the travel insurance also covers you for legal liability.
+Also, check if the travel insurance covers you for legal liability too.

 4. Amendment and cancellation costs